tani-gross/visualizer/README.md

 This project is a visualizer for algorithms and data structures that has two main parts:

-1. A graph generator that allows you to customize a graph with nodes and edges and run various algorithms on it
+1. A graph generator that allows you to customize a directed or undirected graph with nodes and edges and run various algorithms on it

 2. A sorter that enables you to shuffle a set of bars and run different sorting algorithms to visualize their behavior.
 ## Features